s0perdel/wikiti/Linux/Server Review.md

 ## Running Services

 Linux server run various services including web, database, DNS, mail servers, etc.
-Deep diving into services will be in a separate topic, so here will be described only few tools to monitor running services.
+Deep diving into services will be in a separate topic, so here will be described only few tools to monitor running services. ==todo==

 | Command                | Purpose              | Example                                    |
 | ---------------------- | -------------------- | ------------------------------------------ |